argoproj-labs/training-material/argo-workflows/getting-started/install.md

 ## What was installed?

 It will take about 1m for all deployments to become available.
-In the meantime lets look at what is installed while we wait.
+Let's look at what is installed while we wait.

-The workflow controller is responsible for running workflows.
+The **Workflow Controller** is responsible for running workflows:

 `kubectl -n argo get deploy workflow-controller`{{execute}}